jxxcarlson/blockParser/README.md

   The pipe character signals the beginning of the tight block.
-Everything after the "signal" string is regarded as an argument or argument list to the block.
+Everything after the "signal" string is regarded as an argument or argument list to the block header.
 In this case, the argument list is empty.
 The remaining lines in the block constitute the *body* of the block.
 One can configure things so that leading space before the